Sebastián Viera

-Mario Sebastián Viera Galaín (born 7 March 1983) is a Uruguayan former professional footballer who played as a goalkeeper, currently a manager.
+Mario Sebastián Viera Galaín (born 7 March 1983) is a Uruguayan former professional footballer who played as a goalkeeper.
+He is currently manager of Liga DIMAYOR club Junior.

-During his 20-year senior career, he represented mainly Colombian club Atlético Junior.
+During his 20-year senior career, he represented mainly Junior.
 He also played, other than in his own country, in Spain and Greece.

 Viera was part of the Uruguay squad at the 2004 Copa América.

 Club career

 Born in Florida, Florida Department, Viera started his professional career with Club Nacional de Football, notably winning the 2005 Uruguayan Primera División without losing a single match.
 After three seasons, he was expected to move to Premier League club Arsenal in August 2005, but its manager Arsène Wenger withdrew from the deal when the player did not pass his medical.

 Eventually, Viera signed with Villarreal CF in Spain, moving alongside Mariano Barbosa (also a goalkeeper) on a four-year contract.
 He would be an undisputed starter the following two seasons, although he missed both legs of the 2005–06 UEFA Champions League semi-finals against Arsenal.

 Viera eventually lost his job midway through the 2007–08 campaign to newly signed Diego López, and never regained it again – no La Liga games in 2008–09 – being released in July 2009.
 On 7 December he signed a one-and-a-half-year contract with Greek side Athlitiki Enosi Larissa FC, being made eligible to play however only in January 2010; his contract was terminated in December.

 In April 2011, Viera joined Atlético Junior, remaining in Colombia until his retirement aged 40.
 He won seven trophies during his 12-year spell in Barranquilla, including three Categoría Primera A championships.

-In 2020, Viera was voted the second-most important player in Atlético's history in a poll conducted by the website La Cháchara.
+In 2020, Viera was voted the second-most important player in Junior's history in a poll conducted by the website La Cháchara.
 With 638 total appearances to his credit, he also scored a league-best 11 goals from free kicks.

 Viera was one of only two goalkeepers that FC Barcelona's Lionel Messi failed to score against while facing them on three occasions, the other being Renan of Valencia CF and Xerez CD.